-ICICI Bank shares jump 5%, ICICI Sec falls 2% after the lender sells 2% stake in brokerage arm
+ICICI Bank shares jump 4%, ICICI Sec shares inch up 0.2% after the lender sells 2% stake in brokerage arm

 This sale was to meet SEBI guidelines of 25 percent minimum public shareholding requirement, the lender said in a notice to BSE.

-Shares of ICICI Bank jumped 5 percent while those of ICICI Securities fell about 2 percent in intraday trade on BSE on August 28 after the bank said it had sold 6,442,000 shares or 2 percent stake of ICICI Securities for Rs 310 crore via open market transaction.
+Shares of ICICI Bank jumped 4.41 percent to close at Rs 409.75 while those of ICICI Securities ended with a mild gain of 0.21 percent at Rs 492 on BSE on August 28 after the bank said it had sold 6,442,000 shares or 2 percent stake of ICICI Securities for Rs 310 crore via open market transaction.

 After the share divestment, ICICI Bank now holds 77.22 percent stake as of June quarter in ICICI Securities.